IN BALANCE ACADEMY

 "My favorite trip was the level four trip.
 I felt like a leader for the first time in a while and felt I was capable of leading others."

 LEVEL SPECIFIC TRIPS:

 In Balance Academy Students will be able to participate in 4 level specific trips while attending the academy.
-The level 1 trip is the sweat lodge trip previously discussed.
+The level 1 trip is an amazing camping trip to the Black River.
 The level 2 trip is the amazing aforementioned horse trek.
-The level 3 leadership trip is ran by our clinical director and takes place at the In Balance cabin in the White Mountains.
+The level 3 leadership trip is ran by two of our clinicians and takes place at the In Balance cabin in the White Mountains.
 It is a beautiful, serene getaway where the boys can develop leadership skills necessary to transition into the leaders on campus that they are capable of being.
 Lastly, we offer a level 4 trip to Zion, UT known as one of the spiritual capitals of the world.
 The level 4 trip revolves around transformation and how the boys have transformed into healthy, responsible, young adults ready for the next steps in life.

 POSITIVE PEER CULTURE WEEKENDS: